 (2)

-where and are the spatially-dependent concentrations of vacancies and interstitials in , is the intracascade point defect survival fraction (the true fraction of remaining point defects after the damage cascade quenches & anneals), is the point defect source term from binary collisions in , is the injected interstitial source term in , is the dislocation sink rate constant in , is the vacancy/interstitial recombination rate constant in , and & are the diffusivities of vacancies and interstitials in .
+where and are the spatially-dependent concentrations of vacancies and interstitials in , is the intra-cascade point defect survival fraction (the true fraction of remaining point defects after the damage cascade quenches & anneals), is the point defect source term from binary collisions in , is the injected interstitial source term in , is the dislocation sink rate constant in , is the vacancy/interstitial recombination rate constant in , and & are the diffusivities of vacancies and interstitials in .
 All rate constants, diffusivities, and point defect concentrations are spatially dependent in one dimension on local state variables and defect concentrations.
 Here, an aspect of the PBM was used to assume that a fraction of interstitials immediately form highly mobile SIA clusters within each damage cascade [?], which diffuse so quickly in one dimension that they are eliminated from localized recombination and sinking.
 The SIA cluster concentration is therefore not tracked in this model.

 The term was calculated using the SRIM-2010 code [?], with simulation parameters as shown in Table 1.